 We have not yet collected this information, but we are intending to add some information from these records in the near future.

 The administrative information we add relates to your past, present and future circumstances.
 We have not put an end date on the permissions that you give as we do not know exactly when we will add this information.
-Any permission you give for adding administrative information to the information we collect as part of the study will remain valid for the duration of the study, and we will collect these records on an ongoing basis – unless you tell us to stop.
+Any permission you give for adding administrative information to the information we collect as part of the study will remain valid and we will collect these records on an ongoing basis – unless you tell us to stop.
 As our aim is to follow your whole life’s journey, we have not set a time limit for how long we will keep your records.

 You can withdraw your permission to add information from your administrative records at any time, without giving us a reason.
 This applies for the permissions that your parents have given on your behalf in the past.
 If we have already added some of your information, it will continue to be used for research purposes only, however, we will not add any further information from your records.
 To change your permissions, write to us free of charge to: Freepost RTHR-TUGG-UTCR, NEXT STEPS, Centre for Longitudinal Studies, UCL Institute of Education, 20 Bedford Way London WC1H 0AL, or email the team at firstname.lastname@example.org.